5 Ways to Keep an Eye on an In-Home Caregiver

 This should include notes about your older adult’s mood, appetite, medications, and bathroom visits.

-They can also make notes of any problems, injuries, or questions for you.
+They can also note any problems, injuries, or questions for you.

 5. Recruit neighbors to help keep an eye on things

-If your older adult has kind neighbors that you trust, ask them to keep an eye out for any strange activity.
+If your older adult has trusted neighbors, ask them to keep an eye out for any unusual activity.

-Or, after introducing them to the caregiver as a trusted friend, ask them to drop in once in a while to see how things are going.
+Alternatively, after introducing them to the caregiver as a trusted friend, ask them to drop in periodically to check in.

 Recommended for you: